CristianPantilie/IT-jobs-stats/README.md

 It works by following a link to a job openings site (https://www.ejobs.ro/locuri-de-munca/it-software/) and then going through every link of every page to analyse the relevant text using regular expressions.

+To run (on Linux): have scrapy installed, cd to the jobs directory and run the command: 'scrapy crawl jobs'

+Result:

 TODO: